FEUP-ESOF-2020-21/open-cx-t2g6-fbs/docs/development-Report.md

 <img src="./images/problem_domain_uml.jpg" height="320" alt="Problem Domain UML">

+Each lecture has a title, description, date, current attendance and a maximum capacity.
+Aditionally, the lecturer can also upload the presentation so that the attendees can follow along.
-Each user of the app can attend several lectures, either as the Host or as an Attendee.
-Aditionally, attendees can ask questions in a specific lecture and vote on other existing questions, asked by other attendees.
+Each user of the app can attend several lectures, either as the _Lecturer_ or as an _Attendee_.
+Furthermore, attendees can ask questions in a specific lecture and vote on other existing questions.

 ## Architecture and Design